 Are source code comments written in Latin?
 And if there's an accessible auxiliary language and you want to get involved, how to communicate with other developers?
 Is there a web forum or just a mailing list?
 Is the mailing list open to everyone?
 Is there an IRC channel?

-Is the software and its website hosted on reliable servers?
+Are the software and its website hosted on reliable servers?
 Can documentation be consulted online?
 Is there documentation for developers?
 Is it in a wiki, and if so, can you easily discuss issues and perform changes yourself?

 If the issue tracker breaks, are users directed to report to a forum, or to a private email alias, or even a specific person?
 Are the contact points transparent, or are you unable to tell who's behind, or if they've already been told?